 - Green Beans

-Some vegetables take less time to cook than others so you’ll want to add them last.
+Some vegetables, like peas, take less time to cook than others so you’ll want to add them last.
 Others like sweet potatoes and squash will need longer so be sure to add them with carrots and potatoes.

 What cuts of beef can I use in Slow Cooker Beef Stew?

-Once again, there aren’t many rules with beef stew.
+Once again, there aren’t many rules with stews.
 Pretty much anything goes.
 Since beef stew cooks slowly over a long period of time tougher cuts of meat have a chance to get really tender.
-Don’t worry about breaking the bank on a super high quality cut of meat here.
+Don’t worry about breaking the bank on a super high-quality cut of meat here.
 I used cube steak and it was incredibly fork tender.
 Melting in your mouth actually!
 Here are a few cuts of beef you could use.
 Just be sure to cube the meat before adding to the slow cooker

 - Round steak